 Recruitment information

-The Memorial Museum Course is a cultural dissemination course conducted by the curators of the Ryushi, Tsuneko Kumagai, Sanno Sodo, and Shiro Ozaki Memorial Museums in Ota Ward, and each year they present the latest research reports on each memorial museum.
+The Memorial Museum Lectures are cultural outreach courses taught by curators from the Ryuko, Kumagai Tsuneko, Sanno Sodo, and Ozaki Shiro Memorial Museums in Ota Ward, and each year they present the latest research reports from each museum.

-Lecturer: Takuya Kimura (Curator, Ota City Ryuko Memorial Museum)
+Lecturer: Takuya Kimura (Chief Curator, Ota City Ryushi Memorial Museum)

-Capacity: 120 people (If the capacity is exceeded, a lottery will be held)
+Capacity: 200 people (if the capacity is exceeded, a lottery will be held)

 *We will contact you from the address below.Please set up your computer, mobile phone, etc. so that you can receive emails from the address below, enter the required information, and apply.